tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 ### Keyboard shortcut

-Bind the script to a keyboard shortcut to be able to run it anywhere.
+Bind this script to a keyboard shortcut in your DE, WM, sxhkd, xbindkeysrc, etc.

-In my `i3wm` config, I have added the following line:
+Here's an example for [i3wm](https://i3wm.org/):

 ```
 bindsym $mod+o exec --no-startup-id transformers_ocr recognize